RobertMueller2/OneIM-Docker-Scripts/README.md

 The scripts do some replacement to turn versions into image versions, e.g. 81 to 8.1.1, 90 to 9.0, etc. Of course this needs to be maintained down the road. ;)

-The ports for the services depend on the version, so theoratically several releases could run at the same time:
+The ports for the services depend on the version, so theoretically several releases could run at the same time:

 - DB listens on 14&lt;version&gt;
 - Jobservice listens on 18&lt;version&gt;